-If Scheveningen is a bit too busy for you, then head on to Katwijk aan Zee, a seaside resort that offers visitors 4.5 km of lovely, sandy beach.
+If Scheveningen is a bit too busy for you, then head on to Katwijk aan Zee.
+Katwijk is a seaside resort that offers visitors 4.5 km of lovely, sandy beach.
 You can relax and enjoy the sea view from any of the beach pavilions, walk, hike or cycle around the area, or try any of the outdoor sports activities on offer.
-If you want the ultimate beach staycation experience, rent one of the small beach houses along the coast.

 Katwijk also has a great network of cycling and walking paths along the dunes.
 It’s a wonderful place to combine relaxing at the sea with biking and hiking.

 Going on vacation with your dog?
 Then Katwijk is the place to be!
 There’s a large dog beach (hondenstrand) between Katwijk and Noordwijk (about 5 km long) where dogs are welcome year-round.

 Learn more about beaches and activities in Katwijk here.